taulantkoka/taulantkoka.github.io/_pages/project-signal-recovery.md

 ### 1. The Restricted Full Rank Property (RFRP)
 To establish uniqueness results, I utilize the **Restricted Full Rank Property (RFRP)**.
 A subspace satisfies the RFRP if its dimension is preserved under any coordinate projection that keeps at least $K$ entries.

-One of the key theoretical results of this work is proving that certain structured matrices—specifically the product of an Inverse DFT matrix and a Vandermonde matrix ($W V$), satisfy the RFRP.
+One of the key theoretical results of this work is proving that certain structured matrices, specifically the product of an Inverse DFT matrix and a Vandermonde matrix ($\mathbf{W V}$), satisfy the RFRP.
 This proof relies on factorizing the sub-matrices into diagonal and **Cauchy matrices**, allowing us to derive closed-form expressions for their determinants.

 ### 2. Recovery over a Union of Subspaces
 Moving beyond my initial Master's work, my recent research expands the CC-ULS framework to signals residing in a **union of subspaces**.
 This extension allows the model to handle significantly more complex signal structures and provides tighter theoretical bounds ($N \geq MK$) for unique reconstruction.